Chongwe River Camp

 Enjoy sundowners on the river as the setting sun turns the water to molten gold

-Call us on (858) 523-9000 to start planning your vacation to Chongwe River Camp or take a look at our itineraries to Lower Zambezi
+Call us on to start planning your holiday to Chongwe River Camp or take a look at our itineraries to Lower Zambezi

 Chongwe River Camp is nestled under a complete canopy of huge winterthorn acacias, in an area where elephants are more numerous than people - there are no fences and the animals have complete right of way!
 Occupying a unique and unrivalled location the camp is located directly opposite Mana Pools and looks onto the confluence of the Chongwe channel and the Zambezi River, with the mountains of the escarpment to the north.
 The Chongwe channel is perfect for canoe trips as it is relatively free of hippos and strong currents.

-In 2007, Chongwe opened the Albida suite - designed by the same architect who designed the Chongwe River House.
-This superb suite has two bedrooms and is perfect for families or two couples traveling together.
+Chongwe also has the larger Albida suite - designed by the same architect who designed the Chongwe River House.
+This superb suite has two bedrooms and is perfect for families or two couples travelling together.
 It is situated in a perfect position away from the main camp and with beautiful river views, while remaining secluded and private.
 Each of the tented rooms has a separate en-suite bathroom with his and hers vanities, twin showers and a claw-foot bath.

 The rooms share a very comfortable and stylish lounge complete with a dining area (although you can take your meals either at camp or in the suite), a bar, your own camp fire and a refreshing plunge pool.
 The design is eclectic - much in the same style as Chongwe River House, the walls are organic and flowing without a single straight line in sight.
 The overall effect is one of stylish relaxation.

-There are nine tents which are airy and spacious, with either a king sized or two single beds with cotton linens, local textiles and hand-crafted furniture blending seamlessly with organic fittings and fixtures, all designed to make the most of what Mother Nature has provided, including the incredible views.
+There are nine tents, with either a king sized or two single beds with cotton linens, local textiles and hand-crafted furniture blending seamlessly with organic fittings and fixtures, all designed to make the most of what Mother Nature has provided, including the incredible views.
 All of the tents are under thatch, ensuring maximum coolness in the heat of the day.
 Each has a large outdoor bathroom with hot and cold running water, shower, toilet, vanity unit and dressing area with a wardrobe and full-length mirror.
 The tents also have their own private verandas overlooking the river, making them an ideal place for relaxing between safaris.

 There are no specific child care facilities but children over 8 years are welcome.
 Food and meal times can be adjusted to suit younger guests and babysitting may be provided on request.
 Parents should be aware that this is the bush, the camp is on the edge of the Lower Zambezi National Park, and is not fenced in, so animals do roam freely past.
 Children must be 12 years or older to participate in walking or canoe safaris.